RonB/angular-oboe/README.md

 To use the data in your controller you call the then function of the returned promise.

 You can pass three functions:

 1. The first one will never be called as the service will not resolve the promise.
 Specify an empty function.
 2. The second function is called when there is an error,
 3. The third function is called when a JSON object meeting the pattern is received.
-Use this function add the object to your scope.
+Use this function to add the object to your scope.

 ```javascript
 angular.module('MyApp')